How Do I Know if Psychiatry and Talk Therapy Is Right For Me?

 Taking care of your mental health should feel like it’s built around you.
 At Lavender Psychiatry, we make it easier than ever to get kind, high-quality care from board-certified psychiatric nurse practitioners.

 All appointments happen online, so you can connect with a provider from the comfort of home.
 Our Care team will get to know what you’re looking for and match you with a provider who will understand what you’re going through.
-With deep experience supporting clients through life transitions as well as conditions like anxiety, ADHD, and depression, our psych NPs bring a thoughtful, empathetic approach to every session.
+With deep experience in conditions like bipolar disorder, anxiety, ADHD, and depression, our psych NPs bring a thoughtful, empathetic approach to every session.

 Mental health care should be clinically effective and feel emotionally safe, and we strive for just that at Lavender Psychiatry.
 Real support, thoughtful guidance, and a space where your feelings are felt, respected, and cared for.